Head of Enterprise

 Educate employees about likely threats

-Any employees involved in the operational elements of your ecommerce business need to be aware of the likely threats that may occur before and during the Cyber Weekend.
+Any employees involved in the operational elements of your e-commerce business need to be aware of the likely threats that may occur before and during this sale period.
 As well as the tips above, tactics such as phishing emails will try to lure employees into unknowingly giving away sensitive information and will include links that open up a website’s vulnerabilities.

 Educate your customers

 Lapses in cyber security might not happen at your end, but with your customers.
 Individuals are far more likely to have weaker passwords, no basic cyber security and less of an awareness around phishing.
 Be sure to communicate clearly with your customers about the type of communication (and frequency) you will have with them, so they don’t fall foul to any phishing emails or malicious third parties pretending to be you.

 This content has been created for general information purposes and should not be taken as formal advice.
 Read our full disclaimer.

 We've made buying insurance simple.
 Get started.

 The threat of cybercrime is rising and can affect all businesses, large or small.
 Read our guide to how retail business owners can protect their shops from digital threats.